gardenlinux/builder/README.md

 The Builder has minimal dependencies and only requires a working container engine.
 We recommend using rootless Podman.
 Please refer to the [Podman rootless setup guide](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) for instructions on setting it up.

+> [!WARNING]
+> When using Docker on systems restricting unprivileged user namespaces with apparmor (e.g. Ubuntu 23.10 or newer) a new apparmor profile will be created at `/etc/apparmor.d/containers/builder`.

 ## Usage

 To utilize the Builder, follow these steps: